Ms-Meredith-McD/E-Commerce-Back-End/README.md

-# Employee Tracker
+# E-Commerce Back-End

 ## Description
-The goal of the E-Commerce-Back-End is to build the back end for an e-commerce site by modifying starter code provided by the EdX Univeristy of Minnesota FullStack Coding Bootcamp.
+The goal of the E-Commerce Back-End is to build the back end for an e-commerce site by modifying starter code provided by the EdX Univeristy of Minnesota FullStack Coding Bootcamp.
 The goal is to configure a working Express.js API to use Sequelize to interact with a MySQL database.
 In addition, a walkthrough video is provided that demonstrates the functionality of the application.

 ## Specific Objectives